jonaskahn/cadence/README.md

     def get_system_prompt(self) -> str:
         return "You are a helpful AI assistant."

+    @staticmethod
+    def should_continue(state: dict) -> str:
+        """Enhanced routing decision - decide whether to continue or return to coordinator.

+        This is the REAL implementation from the Cadence SDK - it's much simpler than you might expect!
+        The method simply checks if the agent's response has tool calls and routes accordingly.
+        """
+        last_msg = state.get("messages", [])[-1] if state.get("messages") else None
+        if not last_msg:
+            return "back"

+        tool_calls = getattr(last_msg, "tool_calls", None)
+        return "continue" if tool_calls else "back"

 @tool
 def my_custom_tool(input_data: str) -> str:
     """A custom tool for specific operations."""
     return f"Processed: {input_data}"
 ```

+**Enhanced Features:**

+- **Intelligent Routing**: Agents automatically decide when to use tools or return to coordinator
+- **Fake Tool Calls**: Consistent routing flow even when agents answer directly
+- **No Circular Routing**: Eliminated infinite loops through proper edge configuration
+- **Better Debugging**: Clear routing decisions and comprehensive logging

+**Key Implementation Details:**

+- **`should_continue` is a static method**: Uses `@staticmethod` decorator
+- **Automatic fake tool calls**: The SDK automatically creates fake "back" tool calls when agents answer directly
+- **Consistent routing**: All responses go through the same flow regardless of whether tools are used

 ## 🐳 Docker Deployment